 Michelson Morley Experiment

 The very crux upon which relativity stands!
 Regardless of the repetitions which followed, this is the experiment upon which the second postulate of special relativity is based.
-While Einstein claimed at one point, many years later, that he was unaware of this experiment at the time of his development of Special Relativity, there is no question that the Lorentz equations so central to SR were developed by Hendrick Lorentz specificially because of this experiment.
-Those equations require light speed to be constant to have any meaning at alll whatsoever.
-Einstein's assertion of his ignorance of this experiment only serves to bolster claims that his work was purely plagiaristic in nature.
-Without this experiment there was no reason to postulate light speed contancy in the first place.
+While Einstein claimed at one point, many years later, that he was unaware of this experiment at the time of his development of Special Relativity, there is no question that the Lorentz equations so central to SR were developed by Hendrick Lorentz specifically because of this experiment.
+Those equations require light speed to be constant to have any meaning at all whatsoever.
+Without this experiment there was no reason to postulate light speed constancy in the first place.

 If some of this is already starting to sound confusing, do not despair, I will explain these concepts in great detail to help you understand all the ramifications of the experiment and subsequent experiments of the same kind.
 If you know nothing of the experiment, you should browse the Wiki to understand it as it is generally accepted by the masses.
 I recommend having a feel for the "accepted" (biased) view before moving on.

 The Experiment Was Null: The most common cutoff point used in various areas of scientific study is in the area of 5%.
 While I will call into question the original analysis of the data conducted by Michelson, his analysis showed not less than one-sixth to one-fourth the expected effect.
 This is 16-25% and well beyond the accepted norms for "null".
 Only the repeated heralding of Arthur Eddington in spoken and written media caused the faulty repeating of the MMX as "null".